 How long did you get the transition and what difficulties did you encounter?
 How did it happen?

 It took me literally one day.
-I just decided it and since then, I have not looked back.
+I just decided on it and since then, I have not looked back.
 Because of my work, I got involved in a project that was related to vegetarianism/veganism and that was the time to take that road.
 I did not encounter any difficulty.

 Did you make the transition yourself or with the help of an expert?
 Are you aware if Doctors support this diet?